 - Lack of discipline

-However, there are a FEW things you can do to improve your retention, somewhat.
 You can build depth, provide weekly training calls, try to sponsor quality people, and work closely with each of your team members.
-You can help your team get off to a fast start and make a profit in their first month.
-None of these things are a guarantee that people will stick around, but it might help a bit.
+You can help your team members get off to a fast start and make a profit in their first month.
+None of these things are a guarantee that people will stick around, but it might help a little bit.

 All of these things will help with the MLM Revolving Door Syndrome, but they won’t eliminate it.